Fred Lynn: Post-playing career

 Lynn worked as a baseball color analyst for ESPN from 1991 to 1998, doing some College World Series games and some west coast MLB games.
 He has also been a spokesman for Gillette and MasterCard, and occasionally entertains clients at Red Sox games from the Legends Skybox at Fenway Park.

 Lynn has raised thousands of dollars through charity work for Childhaven, a home for abused and neglected children, and FACE Foundation, an animal charity.
 He has been a frequent participant in the All-Star Legends and Celebrity Softball Game, held annually since 2001 in the days leading up to the MLB All-Star Game.

 Lynn was inducted into the USC Hall of Fame in 1994, and was selected by fans to the Red Sox' All-Fenway Team in 2012.

+Personal life

+While in high school, Lynn met a fellow student named Diane May Minkle, a cheerleader who went by the name "Dee Dee".
+The two married in February 1974, and went on to have two children, son Jason and daughter Jennifer.
+Fred and Dee Dee later divorced.
+Lynn has three grandchildren through his first marriage.

-As of 2012, Lynn resided in Carlsbad, California, with his wife, Natalie.
-He has two children from his first marriage.
+In 1986, Lynn married second wife Natalie Cole.
+As of 2014, Lynn resided in Carlsbad, California, with his wife.